 Instructions

 - Mix together the flour, salt, baking powder and xanthan gum.
-Set aside.15 oz gluten free flour blend, ½ teaspoon baking powder, ¼ teaspoon kosher salt, ¼ teaspoon xanthan gum
+Set aside.15 ounces gluten free flour blend, ½ teaspoon baking powder, ¼ teaspoon kosher salt, ¼ teaspoon xanthan gum

 - Cream the softened butter and sugar with an electric mixer or stand mixer on medium until pale and fluffy.
 About 2 minutes.
 Add egg, egg yolk, and extracts.
 Beat until well combined.1 cup butter, 1 cup granulated sugar, 1 egg plus 1 yolk, 1 teaspoon vanilla extract, 1 teaspoon almond extract